ramyodev/Anti-Wordpress-Redict/README.md

 # Anti Wordpress Redict

-Little script to save your index.php file from hacked WordPress redicts.
+Little script to save your index.php file from hacked WordPress redicts.<br>
 Compare your index.php with a clean version and clean it if it gets compromised.